knight-95/Tech-A-Thon-2.0/README.md

-# MedicHQ : A Decentralised Healthcase System
+# MedicHQ : A Decentralised Healthcare System
 - A Decentralised healthcare system to preserve and exchange patient data between hospitals, laboratories, pharmacies and physicians
 <br/>